lucianodp/IntelligentTrafficController-UCBerkeley/README.md

-# Stage 3A - Traffic Control
+# UC Berkeley Internship - Intelligent Traffic Controllers

 Research Intership project at UC Berkeley.
-For more details on the problem and our results, please check our report.
+For more details on the problem and our results, please check our [report](Rapport%20Stage%203A%20-%20Luciano%20Di%20Palma.pdf).

 **Objective**: The objective was to build an intelligent traffic lights controller, capable of adapting the amount of green / red time for each lane as a function of the influc of vehicles.